HA-Bots/Auto-Filter-Bot/README.md

 • /set_shortlink - group admin can set custom shortlink.
 • /get_custom_settings - to get your group settings details.
 • /set_welcome - to set custom new joined users welcome message for group.
-• /delete - to delete file type like SRT, AVI, ZIP, RAR.
+• /delete - to delete files using query.
 • /delete_all - to delete all indexed file.
 • /broadcast - to send message to all bot users.
 • /grp_broadcast - to send message to all groups.